Q+A - How does Egypt's parliamentary election system work?

-Egyptians voted on Monday and Tuesday in the first free parliamentary election in decades after a popular uprising ended President Hosni Mubarak's 30-year rule in February.
+Egyptians start voting on November 28 in their first free parliamentary election in decades after a popular uprising ended President Hosni Mubarak's 30-year rule in February.

 Below are some questions and answers about how voting works and what is at stake: